-The Theater also features "Burn the Floor," a dance revue show that also plays in the Manhattan Room.
-It's slickly choreographed and extremely energetic (the sweat literally flies off the male dancers), taking in a variety of different genres and styles that range from Latin and Rock to 50's.
-The 55-minute show has no storyline or dialogue, but the dancers are backed with a hefty live band and a singer.
-The Theater has seating for 782 passengers and houses a ticket system, all on a single level.
-The ship is also enforcing a "no latecomers" policy, which is welcome.
+The 800-seat Breakaway Theater hosts the ship's most elaborate singing and dancing extravaganzas.
+It's here you'll find the Broadway musical "Rock of Ages," a boy-meets-girl love story set with an '80s soundtrack and backdrop.
+(The content is a bit racy, with language to match, so parents of young children might want to consider other options.)
+The super-popular "Burn the Floor" is a dance revue show that is slickly choreographed and extremely energetic (the sweat literally flies off the male dancers), taking in a variety of different genres and styles that range from Latin and Rock to '50s.
+The 55-minute show has no storyline or dialogue, but the dancers are backed with a live band and a singer.
+Note: "Burn the Floor" is also performed, one night, in the Manhattan Room.

 Gamblers will find all the usual slot machines (303 in total) and table games on Breakaway, though the layout is a bit different than it is on other ships.
 Rather than just one large square area, the Breakaway casino is centered on the 678 Ocean Place circular staircase and expands out in several directions.